-You will be given small permanent tattoos at the end of the planning appointment.
-These make sure we put you in the same position on the treatment bed each day.
+You may be given small permanent tattoos at the end of the planning appointment.
+These can be used for additional assistance to ensure we put you in the same position on the treatment bed each day.

 We will take photos of how you have been setup and the equipment that has been made for your treatment.
-These also help treatment staff set you up in the same position each day.
+These photos also help treatment staff set you up in the same position each day.